yasinaydin/kb/wiki/tech/gpg.md

 # --armor wraps it around 'BEGIN PGP PUBLIC KEY BLOCK'
 # Without --armor it exports binary (I guess?)
 ```

+Notes:
+* GnuPG requires both public and private keys to be sted in GnuPG keyring to encrypt/decrypt.

+---

 ## Encrypt/Decrpyt